antilaze/GettingandCleaningData/project/README.md

 Getting and Cleaning Data Course Project
 =============================================
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-The requirements of the project are to 1) submit a tidy data set, 2) provide one R script called run_analysis.R, 3) create a codeBook.md that describes the tidy data, and 4) a README.md that explains how the R script processes the data.
+In this repo:
+- README.md: explanation of the project and the r script
+- run_analysis.R: srcipt used to clean data
+- codeBook.md: description of the tidy data
+- tidyData.txt: the cleaning data in txt format
+- tidyData.csv: the cleaning data in csv format

 ### Data